-- Then add in the sifted flour and salt and mix until a dough starts to form.
-Finally add the chopped nuts and mix until well combined.
+- Then add in the flour and salt and mix until a dough starts to form.
+Finally, add the chopped nuts and mix until well combined.

-- Roll into balls about 1-1 1/2 tablespoon size and place at least 1 inch apart on a baking mat lined with parchment paper or a silicone baking mat.
+- Scoop the dough with a medium cookie scoop (about 1 1/2 tablespoons), roll into balls, and place at least 1 inch apart on a baking mat lined with parchment paper or a silicone baking mat.

-- Bake at 400° F for 8-10 minutes.
+- Bake at 400° F for 8-10 minutes until the bottom just start to brown.
 Remove from the oven and allow them to cool completely.

 - Make sure the cookies are completely cooled, then roll them in powdered sugar.